graemetait/cakephp-file-storage-behavior/README.md

 ## Usage

 When saving this model, if there is a form field named 'file' it will be saved as a file using the behavior.
-By default it will be saved to the database.
+By default it will be saved to the filesystem in an 'uploads' folder in the root folder of your app.
 The defaults can be changed by passing settings to the behavior as follows.

 		public $actsAs = array(
 			'FileStorage' => array(